asheroto/Faster-Photoshop/README.md

 #### To Actually End the Photoshop Processes
 - While in Photoshop, go to File > Exit

+#### To End Faster-Photoshop Process
+- Right-click on the Faster-Photoshop tray icon and click Exit

 ## Installation

 ### Compiled/EXE version (AutoHotkey install not required)